 Our laboratory examines the functional organization and activity of the mammalian neocortex.
 Much of our work is focused on the mouse visual system, exploring the diversity of synapses, cell types, and microcircuits while developing a deeper understanding of their contribution to sensory-guided behavior.
 We use an array of methodological approaches, including electrophysiology, 2-photon imaging and transmitter photo-uncaging, optogenetics, and viral tracing to both reduced preparations and behaving animals.
 In this way, we hope to bridge the gaps between molecular, cellular, and systems neuroscience.

 Adaptive behavior over the life of an organism requires a nervous system with sufficiently stable wiring to support long-term memory but plastic enough to adjust to rapid changes in environmental context.
 Much of this dynamic flexibility is provided by neuromodulators such as norepinephrine and acetylcholine, which influence neuronal excitability and synaptic transmission.
-We are using a combination of approaches in both brain slices and behaving mice to study the actions of neuromodulation on identified microcircuits in the mouse visual cortex (Cell Reports, 2015; J. Neuroscience, 2020).
+We are using a combination of approaches in both brain slices and behaving mice to study the actions of neuromodulation on identified microcircuits in the mouse cortex (Cell Reports, 2015; J. Neuroscience, 2020; Nature Neuroscience, 2022).